Nagendran2807/flask_db_monitoring_k8s/flask_with_postgres/README.md

 ## Approach ##
 Using the terraform module and backend systems, the infrastructure-as-source code repository layout & Terraform backend configuration snippet described in the section provides us with a way to:

-establish a structure in which common or a product/project's infrastructure is templatised for reuse across various enviroments fine tune product/project's infrastructure at an environment level while even adding environment specific infrastructure for those non-ideal cases
+(i) Establish a structure in which common or a product/project's infrastructure is templatised for reuse across various enviroments
+(ii) Fine tune product/project's infrastructure at an environment level while even adding environment specific infrastructure for those non-ideal cases
-Maintain state at a region level so that we could have better isolation, canary deploy, etc
+(iii) Maintain state at a region level so that we could have better isolation, canary deploy, etc

+Sample Tree Structure:
 ![Sample Tree Structure](images/s3_structure.png)

 working with the setup